SEED-EA/O1ShufflingGrouping/README.md

 We are a cross-disciplinary team within EA Worldwide Studios.<br>
 Our mission is to explore, build and help define the future of interactive entertainment.</p>

-This code accompanies an article written by Alan Wolfe (<a href="https://blog.demofox.org/">blog.demofox.org</a>) and William Donnelly.
+This code accompanies an article written by Alan Wolfe (<a href="https://blog.demofox.org/">blog.demofox.org</a>) and William Donnelly, at https://www.ea.com/seed/news/constant-time-stateless-shuffling.